Well quasi-order and atomicity for combinatorial structures under consecutive orders: Double ascents and words

 We will be able to encode double ascents as words over an alphabet of size two, enabling us to employ results from \cite{mr} for words under the consecutive order to tackle the wqo and atomicity problems for double ascents.
 We will once again make use of Propositions \ref{prop wqo words} and \ref{prop atomicity words}.

 To begin, we will describe the relationship between double ascents and words over $\{r, l\}$.
-The idea here is that we assign entries of double ascents to the right (`$r$') or left (`$l$') according to whether they come to the right or left of the consecutive inversion.
+The idea here is that we assign entries of double ascents to the right (`$r$') or left (`$l$') according to whether they come to the right or left of the adjacent inversion.

 \begin{defn} Let $w$ be a word over $\{l, r\}$.
 The \emph{associated permutation} of $w$ is the double ascent $\textbf{A}(w)$ formed from the empty permutation as follows.
 Reading left to right through $w$, for each letter we add a point to the permutation, in increasing value order.
-If we read the letter $l$, we add the point to the rightmost position on the left of the second point of the consecutive inversion, and if we read the letter $r$ we add the point to the rightmost position on the right of the first point of the consecutive inversion. \end{defn}
+If we read the letter $l$, we add the point to the rightmost position on the left of the second point (with respect to $\leq_p$) of the adjacent inversion, and if we read the letter $r$ we add the point to the rightmost position on the right of the first point (again with respect to $\leq_p$) of the adjacent inversion. \end{defn}

-In this way, the points to the left of the second point of the consecutive inversion (those assigned `left') are the points in the first ascent.
-Similarly, points to the right of the first point of the consecutive inversion (those assigned `right') are the points of the second ascent.
+In this way, the points to the left of the second point of the adjacent inversion (those assigned `left') are the points in the first ascent.
+Similarly, points to the right of the first point of the adjacent inversion (those assigned `right') are the points of the second ascent.

 \begin{ex} We will construct $\textbf{A}(llrlr)$.
-For clarity, we will draw a bar through the position of the consecutive inversion.
+For clarity, we will draw a bar through the position of the adjacent inversion.
 The first two letters are $l$, so the first two entries of $\textbf{A}(llrlr)$ by value are $12|$.
-The next entry is given by the letter $r$, so this will be added to the right of the consecutive inversion, giving $12|3$.
-Following this, the next entry is to the left of the consecutive inversion, giving $124|3$.
-Finally, the last letter $r$ gives the largest entry by value to the right of the consecutive inversion, so we obtain $124|35$.
+The next entry is given by the letter $r$, so this will be added to the right of the adjacent inversion, giving $12|3$.
+Following this, the next entry is to the left of the adjacent inversion, giving $124|3$.
+Finally, the last letter $r$ gives the largest entry by value to the right of the adjacent inversion, so we obtain $124|35$.
 Removing the bar, $\textbf{A}(llrlr)=12435$. \end{ex}